OpenVidu/openvidu-tutorials/openvidu-js-java/README.md

 ## Understanding the code

 This is a very basic web application with a pretty simple vanilla JS/HTML/CSS frontend and a straightforward Java backend.
 OpenVidu assumes you can identify your users so you can tell which users can connect to which video-calls, and what role (and therefore what permissions) each one of them will have in the calls.
 You can do this as you prefer.
-Here our backend will manage the users and their sessions by using the non-intrusive _HttpSession_ API.
+Here our backend will manage the users and their sessions with the easy-to-use and non-intrusive _HttpSession_ API.
 In these posts multiple options for user session management in Java are explained, inlcuding the one used in this tutorial: [journaldev.com](http://www.journaldev.com/1907/java-session-management-servlet-httpsession-url-rewriting), [studytonight.com](http://www.studytonight.com/servlet/session-management.php).

 - Backend: SpringBoot app with the following classes (`src/main/java` path, `io.openvidu.js.java` package)
 	- `App.java` : entrypoint for the app